 Statistical Methods.
 All statistical analyses were performed using R (v.3.2.0).
-Random forest models were generated using the AUC-RF algorithm for feature reduction and maximizing model performance [14].
+Random forest models were generated using the AUC-RF algorithm for feature reduction and maximizing model performance [15].
 The most predictive OTUs were determined based on mean decrease in accuracy when removed from the model.
-The area under the curve (AUC) of receiver operator characteristic (ROC) curves were compared using the method described by DeLong et al. [15] as implemented in the pROC R package [16].
+The area under the curve (AUC) of receiver operator characteristic (ROC) curves were compared using the method described by DeLong et al. [16] as implemented in the pROC R package [17].
+There was sufficient power (80%) to detect a 0.081 difference in AUC with alpha set at 0.05.

 Results